Zhoug: Spicy Middle Eastern Green Sauce

 Serve with anything that could use a fresh herbal, tangy, and spicy kick!

-I served my zhoug with grilled lamb, zucchini, peppers, onions, and tomatoes.
+I served my zhoug with grilled lamb and Mediterranean-style veggies.
 My husband loved it so much, I actually made another batch the following week.

 My tips